nxp-appcodehub/dm-matter-zigbee-bridge-rw612/bridge-app/nxp/rt/rw61x/README.md

 The bridge-app example implements a server which can be accessed by a CHIP controller and can accept basic cluster commands.

-This bridge-app support RW612 as OTBR with Matter-Zigbee-Bridge functionality supported by connecting to an external standalone Zigbee Coordinator (JN5189/K32W061) through UART so that Non-Matter nodes like Zigbee light or sensor devices can be controlled by Matter.
+This bridge-app support RW612 as Matter-Zigbee-Bridge functionality so that Non-Matter nodes like Zigbee light or sensor devices can be controlled by Matter.

-UART14 on RW612 has been connected to JN5189/K32W061 Mezzanine module, which is used as the external Zigbee coordinator that flashed with AN1247 image but its UART baud rate is 115200 bps instead of the default 1000000 bps.

-     Mezzanine          RW612 BGA
-   J1 Pin 5 TXD  <--->  HD8 Pin 2
-   J1 Pin 7 RXD  <--->  HD8 Pin 1
-  J1 Pin 16 RSTN <--->  HD8 Pin 7
-  J1 Pin 17 VCC  <--->  J13 Pin 7
-  J1 Pin 19 GND  <--->  HD3 Pin 6

-UART14:
-    - Baud rate: 115200
-    - 8 data bits
-    - 1 stop bit
-    - No parity
-    - No flow control

-OT-CLI is required with additonal commands to control the external Zigbee Coordinator:
+There are  additonal commands to control the external Zigbee Coordinator:
    - zb-erasepdm   (factory reset Zigbee Coordinator by erase all network data)
    - zb-nwk-form   (form Zigbee network)
    - zb-nwk-pjoin  (permit join Zigbee node : 0 to disable, 255 to enable)